-Another 'Civil War?'
+Another 'Civil War'?
 Pessimism About Political Violence Deepens In A Divided Nation

 The extreme fringe has also picked up on the notion.

-Here's how one anonymous person framed a threat to The New York Times' Ken Vogel on his voicemail, earlier this year.
+Here's how one anonymous person framed a threat to The New York Times' Ken Vogel on his voicemail earlier this year.
 Vogel posted the recording on Twitter.

 "You are the enemy of the people.
 And although the pen might be mightier than the sword, the pen is not mightier than the AK-47," the caller said.
 "And just remember Ken, there's nothing civil about civil war."